knobs-dials/catprinter/README.md

 This prints images and text to a cat-shaped printer - tested towards the printer I have, which reports as an MX06.
+- has a text field (will render that text)
+- has an image field - plus zoom, brightness and contast

 A little more technically, it is:
 - a HTTP server that actually does the bluetooth contacting